The Arts Club

 RA Collection: People and Organisations

-Founded in 1863, as a meeting place for London's artistic community.
-First established in 17 Hanover Square to Club moved in 1894 to 40 Dover Street, its current address.
+The Arts Club was founded in 1863, as a meeting place for London's artistic community.
+First established in 17 Hanover Square, Mayfair the Club moved in 1894 to 40 Dover Street, its current address.
+Founding members included Charles Dickens, Anthony Trollope, and Lord Leighton PRA.